"What is the signal?" wondered Brocmael aloud.

-- In Myth Conception Skeeve wanted to use enemy signal tower to tell the enemy he defeated their company, as they ran too quickly to do it themselves.
-While his advisors try to remember flag code, he realises there's a simple way to do it.
-Burning the whole tower is clear enough "signal".
+- In Myth Conception Skeeve wanted to use an enemy signal tower to tell the enemy he defeated their company, as they ran too quickly to do it themselves.
+While his advisors try to remember flag codes, he realizes there's a simpler way to do it.
+Burning the whole tower is a clear enough "signal".

-- A dramatic and agonizing sequence details Kip's attempt to set the intergalactic distress beacon to alert the All-Powerful Beneficent Aliens to the Wormfaces' actions on Earth.
+- In the juvenile novel Have Space Suit – Will Travel, a dramatic and agonizing sequence details Kip's attempt to set the intergalactic distress beacon to alert the All-Powerful Beneficent Aliens to the Wormfaces' actions on Earth.
 This involved going out in a winter storm.
 On Pluto.

 - The Dresden Files